 Response to Item a): Less Than Significant.
-The potential temporary effects of the proposed project on the quality of the water in the area would come from runoff during construction, including erosion.
+The potential temporary effects of the project on the quality of the water in the area would come from runoff during construction, including erosion.
 The National Pollution Discharge Elimination System (NPDES) permits issued by the RWQCB set limits on discharges, schedules for compliance, special conditions, and monitoring programs.
 These permits also limit discharges, set water quality standards, and establish a monitoring program of the waste discharge.
 Permitting of underground storage tanks and cleanup of waste discharge is also enforced by RWQCB.
 Grading during the construction of the project would require the limited removal of vegetation and moving of soils.
 This would temporarily increase the exposure of soils to wind and water erosion and could increase the amount of sediments entering downstream drainages and waterways.
 Sediments can adversely affect water quality and negatively affect fish, aquatic plants, and other organisms.

-A SWPPP will be prepared for the project to control pollutants, and their sources, including sources of sediment associated with construction, construction site erosion, and all other activities associated with construction.
+A Water Pollution Control Plan (WPCP) will be prepared for the project to control pollutants, and their sources, including sources of sediment associated with construction, construction site erosion, and all other activities associated with construction.
 Temporary construction site BMPs would be implemented to reduce or eliminate pollutants in storm water discharges.
 Temporary construction site BMPs may include, but are not limited to, temporary soil binders, temporary check dams, temporary fiber rolls, temporary hydraulic mulch, temporary drainage inlet protection, temporary construction entrances, street sweeping, rain event action plans, and storm water sampling and analysis.
-A site-specific Construction Site Monitoring Program will be developed as part of the SWPPP prior to the start of construction and revised as necessary to reflect project revisions.
+Temporary BMPs will be implement for all components of the project until such time that vegetation has been restored to pre-Project conditions or permanent post-construction BMPs are in place and functioning.
+All excess soil excavated as part of the Project that is not used onsite should be stockpiled in an upland location such that it will not be transported by wind or water into a surface water.
+An adequate combination of sediment and erosion control BMPs must be implemented and maintained to temporarily stabilize the stockpiled soils until such time that they are reused and/or permanently stabilized.

 The project would use stormwater controls, as required, to minimize the amount of roadway pollution from the project area during construction.
 Compliance with the NPDES requirements would further reduce such polluting impacts.
 Projects within Caltrans' right of way are obligated to comply with the latest Caltrans and RWQCB water quality standards relative to the treatment of post-construction stormwater runoff.
 Determination and implementation of BMPs within the right of way are defined based on the evaluation of existing site constraints, constituents of concern at the receiving waters, soil conditions, and hydraulic conditions.
-At this time, the proposed project will have temporary construction BMPs, thus less-than significant impacts are anticipated.
+At this time, the project will have temporary construction BMPs, thus less-than significant impacts are anticipated.

 Response to Item b): No Impact.
-The project proposes pavement preservation, upgrade curb ramps, pull box and pedestrian pushbutton replacements, installation of CMS, installation of aircraft speed enforcement signs and markings, installation of bicycle and signage and pavement markings, upgrades to existing concrete dikes, and the addition of vehicle detection loops placed throughout the project area as needed.
+The project includes pavement preservation, upgrade curb ramps, pull box and pedestrian pushbutton replacements, installation of CMS, installation of aircraft speed enforcement signs and markings, installation of bicycle and signage and pavement markings, upgrades to existing concrete dikes, and the addition of vehicle detection loops placed throughout the project area as needed.
 The project would be within an area of rural desert without major infrastructure.
 It is not expected to substantially deplete groundwater supplies or interfere substantially with groundwater recharge.
-The proposed project is not expected to affect the amount water consumed regionally through increased withdrawals from groundwater sources.
+The project is not expected to affect the amount water consumed regionally through increased withdrawals from groundwater sources.